$0 Colorado Dispute Letter Starter Kit

 Can I use the playbook and then hire an advocate later if needed?

 Yes, and this is the most common approach.
-The paper trail you build with the playbook — Prior Written Notice demands, evaluation request letters, compensatory education logs — becomes the foundation of your advocate's case file.
+The paper trail you build with the playbook — Prior Written Notice requests, evaluation request letters, compensatory education logs — becomes the foundation of your advocate's case file.
 You're not wasting money on the playbook if you later hire someone; you're saving them billable hours.

 How much does a special education advocate cost in Colorado?